 You are able to filter out the user reports based on a period of time by inputting your desired period in the top right corner of the ‘User Registration Period' box.
 With box, it could generate and show with a report from last year, this year six months, quarter, month, and even custom range.

 In the report chart, it compares the report with users in this period vs users in the last period.
 Both the comparison shows two different colors.
 The ‘Users in this period are shown with a blue line, and the Users in the last period are highlighted with a green line inside the chart axis.

 The second tab inside the ‘Reports' highlights the post report of your website.
 The report basically shows the complete details of the number of posts within a certain period of time as well as the percentage increase or decrease from the last time.

 In the same way as ‘User Report', you can generate to show a report based on its posting period by selecting your desired range of period from the box at the top right corner.

 Similar to the other report, the chart axis of this report displays the comparison of both posts in this period with the posts in the last period.
 Moreover, the posts are broken down in the reports in several entities.
 And they are separated with a number of distinguishable colors for your convenience.

-These different entities consist of Tickets, Ticket Replies, Ticket History, Ticket Log, Posts, Pages & All Post Types are all displayed as a report in the Post Statistics by Author chart at the bottom.
+These different entities consist of Tickets, Ticket Replies, Ticket History, Ticket Logs, Posts, Pages & All Post Types are all displayed as a report in the Post Statistics by Author chart at the bottom.
 The number in this chart highlights several stats as per the author of posts posted on your website.

-When a user buys any subscription pack from the frontend of your website, then the report of the number of bought subscriptions are reflected in this report tab.
+When a user buys any subscription pack from the frontend of your website, then the report of the number of bought subscriptions is reflected in this report tab.
 Similar to the other reports it also shows the percentage increase or decrease in subscription from the last time.

 The subscription break-down is done by Sold Packs and Pending Transaction in two different colors.